 The registered office of the company is Lot 6 Crane Boulevard, Fairview, Montego Bay, St. James.

 These financial statements are expressed in Jamaican dollars.

 2 ADOPTION OF NEW AND REVISED INTERNATIONAL FINANCIAL REPORTING STANDARDS (IFRSs)

-2.1 Standards and Disclosures affecting amounts reported and/or presentation and disclosures in the current period (and/or prior periods)
+2.1 Standards and interpretations affecting amounts reported and or discloses in the current period (and/or prior period)